The Undergraduate Program

 The psychology major, as part of the bachelor's degree program, prepares the student for many possibilities in careers such as psychology, education, social and welfare services, health services, and industry, and fulfills the course requirements for entering most psychology graduate programs.
 A background in psychology combined with special training in other disciplines within the College may be especially useful in preparing for careers in human resources, nursing, speech pathology, social work, special education, counseling, and music, art and dance therapy.

 The Psychology Major

 The psychology major is designed to provide the student with training in both the evaluation and generation of research data.
 For this reason, the core sequence of Statistical Methods in Psychology (PSYCH 248) and Experimental Psychology (PSYCH 249 or 250) is central to the program and is a prerequisite for all upper-level psychology courses.
 Performance in the Psychological Statistics/Experimental Psychology sequence will be greatly facilitated by proper preparation in mathematics and laboratory science, and the development of excellent writing skills.

 To declare a psychology major, the student must have:

-- Completed any 100-level psychology course with a minimum grade of B
+- The student must complete PSYCH 100 with an additonal 100-level psychology course, both with a minimum grade of B

 - STAT 113 with a minimum grade of C or Credit, or